 T-Mobile’s capex trend

-T-Mobile’s mega-merger agreement with rival Sprint (S) is also expected to create an improved 5G network and strengthen its customer base to keep up with the two largest wireless companies, Verizon (VZ) and AT&T (T).
-These two carriers have announced their limited-scale rollouts of 5G cellular services by the end of 2018.
+T-Mobile’s mega-merger agreement with rival Sprint (S) is also expected to create an improved 5G network and strengthen its customer base to keep up the pace with the two largest wireless companies, Verizon (VZ) and AT&T (T).